Find a spider by...

 |

-it.
-Much of the time the females are in a retreat of dead leaves bound with silk and there are several round egg sacs nearby
+Redback spiders build untidy, tangled webs under ledges and in garden shrubs usually close to the ground.
+Much of the time the females are in a retreat of dead leaves bound with silk and there may be several round egg sacs nearby

 |